naupaka/2015-04-18-UT-Arlington/workshop/02_Sunday/01_Sunday_am/git-intro/README.md

-# Git intro for Software Carpentry workshop at the University of Arizona
+# Git intro for Software Carpentry workshop at the University of Texas Arlington

 Slides orginally created by Karthik Ram